pgadmin-org/pgadmin4/docs/en_US/backup_dialog.rst

 If the backup is unsuccessful, you can review the error messages returned by the backup command on the *Process Watcher*.

+.. note:: If you are running *pgAdmin* in *Server Mode* you can click on the |sm_icon| icon in the process watcher window to open the file location in the Storage Manager.
+You can use the :ref:`Storage Manager <storage_manager>` to download the backup file on the client machine .

+.. |sm_icon| image:: images/sm_icon.png